 Ella is a nonsense-infused queer clownish prankster goblin, London-based standup comic, actor, poet, scriptwriter and illustrator.
-Co-Founder and Host of the Confused Club Cabaret, one half of Those Long Blonde Twins and Founding Member of the theatre company, Naiads Foundry, Ella is a multidisciplinary creative.
+Co-Founder and Host of the Confused Club Cabaret, one half of Those Long Blonde Twins and Founding Member of the theatre company, NAIADS, Ella is a multidisciplinary creative.

 Be it through absurdist character comedy, drag, dark comedic storytelling, filthy poetry or musical whimsy, Ella’s charisma and quick wit pack a punch.
 With themes of addiction, infertility and identity, Ella is able to take the audience on a journey tackling complex issues with humour, empathy and aplomb.